 As I mentioned previously, the Mescal parking lot is a little tricky to find if its your first time.
 Many folks parked along the side of the road too.
 Side note: It was a little surprising to see the heavy traffic on the interstate on that Summer Saturday morning.

-There is an additional parking area that requires having an all terrain vehicle to park in this lot, which is located a bit closer to the trailhead for Devil’s Bridge.
+There is an additional parking area.
+To reach this parking lot, it requires an all terrain vehicle.
+This particluar log is located a bit closer to the trailhead for Devil’s Bridge.
 The road that leads to this parking area is very rugged, steep, and contains many holes and there is loose sand everywhere.
 So we did find a spot and parked at the Mescal parking lot.

-We chose to take the longer path since we enjoy hiking tremendously.
+We chose to take the longer path since we had all day and definitely were not in a hurry.
 This made our hiking experience a little more fulfilling and to see more of the landscape.
 The hike starting at the Mescal parking area is a little more than 4 miles give or take round trip, so not too bad.
 It is rated as easy to moderate hike.

 This longer route also is one that is a little more scenic as well and is great for spectacular panoramic landscape photos.